Forbidden City

 Best Time for Entry

 Arrive at 7:30 AM or after 2 PM to avoid crowds.
-The East Gate area, with a Starbucks nearby, is great for a morning coffee.
+The East Gate (Donghuamen) is a quieter entry point and a good option for those looking to beat the main crowd at the Meridian Gate.
 For rush hour (8-9 AM), take the subway; otherwise, DiDi or taxi are ideal.
 The palace roofs look most spectacular in the morning light.

 What to Bring & Security Rules

 Bring your passport, tickets (printed or digital), and clear bottled water.
-Leave large bags, tripods, and sharp objects behind.
+Leave large bags, tripods over 1.3 meters, selfie sticks, camping equipment (tents, hammocks, folding tables), and wheeled transport tools (excluding mobility aids) behind.
 Small backpacks are fine.
 Summer: pack water, hat, and sunscreen; winter: bring hand warmers and non-slip shoes.
-Power banks need to be declared.
-Regular cameras are allowed; professional equipment requires permission.
+Power banks are allowed and recommended — there are no charging points inside the palace.
+Regular personal cameras are allowed; commercial or professional filming is prohibited.

 Exit Gates & Next Destinations